A Proof of the CSP Dichotomy Conjecture: Absorption, Center, PC Congruence, and Linear Congruence

-\begin{proof} Assume the contrary.
-By Lemma~\ref{IncreaseArity} we can increase the arity of $\rho$ as much as we need.
-If we restrict the first and the last variables to the corresponding centers and consider the projection onto the remaining variables we get a $C$-essential relation.
-This contradicts the fact that $C$ is an absorbing subuniverse. \end{proof}
+\begin{proof} Assume that such a relation $\rho$ exists.
+Iteratively applying Lemma~\ref{IncreaseArity} to $\rho$ we can obtain a $(C_{1},B,\dots,B,C_{1})$-essential relation $\rho_{l}\subseteq A_{1}\times D^{l}\times A_{1}$ for $l= 2,4,8,\dots$.
+If we restrict the first and the last variables of $\rho_{l}$ to $C_{1}$ and consider the projection onto the remaining variables we get a $B$-essential relation of arity $l$.
+Since we can make $l$ as large as we need, we get a contradiction with Lemma~\ref{NoEssential} and the fact that $B$ is an absorbing subuniverse. \end{proof}

-\begin{conslem} Suppose $C$ is a center of $A$, then $C$ is a ternary absorbing subuniverse of~$A$. \end{conslem}
+\begin{conslem} Suppose $C$ is a center of $A$.
+Then $C$ is a ternary absorbing subuniverse of~$A$. \end{conslem} \begin{proof} Assume that $C$ is not a ternary absorbing subuniverse then by Lemma~\ref{NoEssential}, there exists a $C$-essential relation of arity 3.
+By Corollary~\ref{centerImpliesAbsorption}, $C$ is an absorbing subuniverse of $A$, then by Corollary~\ref{AlmostEssTuple} such a relation cannot exist. \end{proof}